Willhub23/TheQuizApp/README.md

 ![image](https://github.com/Willhub23/TheQuizApp/assets/89257272/d0705f5b-9998-42bb-ae3b-d7829f99fa02)

-## EntryAddAndDeleteTest
+## EntryAddTest
-### Test to add and delete entry in gallery
 #### Test case: testAddingEntry()
 #### Description
-This test verifies the functionality of adding a new entry in the NewEntryActivity
+This test verifies the functionality of adding a new entry in the NewEntryActivity.
 #### Steps:
 1. Launch NewEntryActivity.
 2. Checks the inital size of the storage list.